 A medical treatment received without being admitted to a hospital.

 A person who is legally qualified to practice medicine; doctor of medicine.

 A network of doctors, clinics, hospitals and related medical service providers who are organized under the PPO to provide health care at a discounted or negotiated rate.

 Any injury or illness which you suffered from or for which treatment was received prior to the date your insurance started.

 A specified amount of money that the insurer receives in exchange for its promise to provide health insurance to an individual or a group.

 A type of specified expense coverage that provides benefits for the purchase of drugs and medicines prescribed by a physician and not available over-the-counter.
-Often a plan will provide a prescription drug card that allows the insured to obtain medications by simply paying the co-pay at a participating pharmacy.

 A licensed doctor, laboratory, nurse or hospital.
 Many plans will limit you to a list of doctors and hospitals organized under a PPO.
 This is a list of doctors and other service providers who agree to negotiated (and much lower) rates for their services.
 They, in exchange, get referrals from the insurance company.
 Better plans allow you to visit any licensed doctor or hospital.